On Bitcoin and Red Balloons: Introduction

 \subsubsection{Related Work}

-The paper describing Bitcoin's principles was originally published as a white paper by Satoshi Nakamoto~\cite{Satoshi}.
+The paper describing Bitcoin's principles was originally published as a white paper by Satoshi Nakamoto~\citeyear{Satoshi}.
 The protocol was since developed in an open-source project.
-To date, no formal document describes the protocol in its entirety, although the open source community maintains wiki pages devoted to that purpose~\cite{wiki}.
+To date, no formal document describes the protocol in its entirety, although the open source community maintains wiki pages devoted to that purpose .
 Some research has been conducted with regards to its privacy~\cite{Reid11}.
-Krugman discusses some related economic concerns \cite{K}.
+Krugman~\citeyear{K} discusses some related economic concerns.

+Chitnis et al. \citeyear{CHKM12} discuss other game theoretic aspects of the DARPA Network Challenge -- such as finding the best strategy for a group to find the balloons.

 The subject of incentives for information dissemination, especially in the context of social and peer-to-peer networks has received some attention in recent years.
-Kleinberg and Raghavan~\cite{Kleinberg05} consider incentivizing nodes to search for information in a social network.
+Kleinberg and Raghavan~\citeyear{Kleinberg05} consider incentivizing nodes to search for information in a social network.
 A node that possesses the information is rewarded for relaying it back, as are nodes along the path to it.
-A key difference between their model and ours, is that nodes either posses the sought-after information or do not.
+A key difference between their model and ours, is that their model assumes nodes either posses the sought-after information or do not.
 If they do, then there is no need for further propagation, and if they do not, they cannot themselves generate the information, and so do not compete with nodes they transmit to (they do however compete for the propagation rewards with other unrelated nodes).

+Douceur and Moscibroda \citeyear{DM07} design recruitment mechanisms similar in spirit to our own to aid incremental deployment in networked systems.
+They formalize various properties schemes should ideally uphold and present mechanisms as well as impossibility results.
+Unlike our work, their model and properties are not game theoretic, and the strategies of different participants are not considered or analyzed with respect to any solution concept.

-Emek \emph{et. al.}~\cite{Emek11} consider reward schemes for social advertising scenarios.
+Emek \emph{et. al.}~\citeyear{Emek11} consider reward schemes for social advertising scenarios.
 In their model, the goal of the scheme is to advertise to as many nodes as possible, while rewarding nodes for forwarding the advertisement.
 Unlike their scenario, in our case the scheme is eventually only aware of a chain that results in a successful authorization, and only awards nodes on the path to the successful authorizer.
+Drucker and Fleischer ~\citeyear{Drucker12} propose sybil-proof mechanisms for a similar setting.

 Other works consider propagation in social networks without the aspect of incentives.
 For example~\cite{Dyagilev10}, which considers ways to detect propagation events and examines data from cellular call data.